NLnetLabs/rpki-doc/source/krill/multi-user.rst

 own username and credentials.
 Actions taken by such logged in users are attributed in the event history to their username.

-To login users by username Krill must first be configured either with locallly defined user details and credentials, or with the details necessary to interact with a separate `OpenID Connect <https://openid.net/connect/>`_ compliant identity provider system.
+To login users by username Krill must first be configured either with locally defined user details and credentials, or with the details necessary to interact with a separate `OpenID Connect <https://openid.net/connect/>`_ compliant identity provider system.